-CoreLogic (NYSE: CLGX), a leading global provider of property information, insight, analytics and data-enabled solutions, today reported financial results for the quarter ended March 31, 2018.
-Operating and financial highlights for the first quarter appear below.
+CoreLogic (NYSE: CLGX), a leading global provider of residential property information, insight, analytics and data-enabled solutions, today reported financial results for the quarter ended March 31, 2019.
+Operating and financial highlights appear below.

 First Quarter Financial Summary

 First quarter reported revenues totaled $418 million, down 6% from 2018.
 The decline in revenue resulted principally from lower U.S. mortgage market activity, AMC volumes, and the wind-down of non-core mortgage and default technology related platforms, partially offset by 2018 acquisitions.
 Property Intelligence & Risk Management Solutions (PIRM) revenues rose 1% from 2018 levels to $176 million.
 Underwriting & Workflow Solutions (UWS) revenues totaled $245 million, down 11% from 2018 levels.

 Operating income from continuing operations totaled $21 million for the first quarter compared with $44 million in 2018.
 The decline in operating income was driven by the impact of lower revenues, partially offset by cost management benefits.
 The Company also incurred higher levels of investments related to productivity programs which totaled $8 million and discrete efficiency-related charges of $5 million.